Government has given up trying to ‘live within its means’, claims Badenoch

 “Getting the Government to live within its means is not austerity, it is respect.
 It is respect for taxpayers.”

+“We do have to wait and see where the economy is going before we know how we will fix it.”

-The Conservative Party leader said graduate jobs were down by a third since Labour took office, adding that is “not AI’s fault”.
+Mrs Badenoch said in her speech that graduate jobs were down by a third since Labour took office, adding that is “not AI’s fault”.

-Mrs Badenoch said: “You can draw a direct line between what Rachel Reeves did in the budget last year and the dire prospects” faced by many graduates.
+“You can draw a direct line between what Rachel Reeves did in the budget last year and the dire prospects” faced by many graduates, she said.

 She criticised “insane rates of marginal tax” and said “Britain has stopped working because for too many it has stopped making sense to work”.